lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Cipher Suites {#cs}

 An EDHOC cipher suite consists of an ordered set of algorithms from the "COSE Algorithms" and "COSE Elliptic Curves" registries as well as the EDHOC MAC length.
 Algorithms need to be specified with enough parameters to make them completely determined.
-Currently, none of the algorithms require parameters.
 EDHOC is only specified for use with key exchange algorithms of type ECDH curves.
 Use with other types of key exchange algorithms would likely require a specification updating EDHOC.
 Note that for most signature algorithms, the signature is determined by the signature algorithm and the authentication key algorithm together, see {{auth-keys}}.
+The authentication key algorithm needs to be compatible with the EDHOC key exchange algorithm when static Diffie-Hellman authentication is used and compatible with the EDHOC signature algorithm when signature authentication is used.

 * EDHOC AEAD algorithm
 * EDHOC hash algorithm